MicrosoftDocs/sql-docs/docs/2014/master-data-services/leaf-permissions-master-data-services.md

 |**Deny**|Leaf members for the entity are not displayed.|

 ## Attribute Permissions
- Attribute permissions apply to the attribute’s values for the specific entity.
+ Attribute permissions apply to the attribute's values for the specific entity.
 Users with attribute permissions only cannot add or remove members.

 |Permission|Description|
 |----------------|-----------------|